itsjavi/itsjavi.github.io/BACKERS.md

-A big thank you to all backers, sponsors and one-time donors! 🙏 , your support makes it easier for me to bring more quality and new features to the projects and create new ones.
+A big thank you to all backers, sponsors and one-time donors! 🙏 , your support makes it easier for me to bring more quality and new features to the projects and create new ones, while also covering the expenses they generate (domains,  services, software licenses, etc).

 ## Sponsors